Do You Have Any of These Mosquito Sources? 🤔

 In order to reduce the population and control the nuisance, residents must take responsibility for their own yards and work with their neighbors to do the same.
 Make mosquito source reduction a part of your weekly routine.

 How did invasive Aedes mosquitoes get here? 🤷🏽♂️

 In 2011 our staff identified a thriving population of Aedes albopictus (one type of Aedes mosquito) in the city of El Monte.
 The mosquito was able to use stagnant water in flower pots, planters, and watered vegetation surrounding people’s homes.
 In subsequent years, Aedes aegypti and Aedes notoscriptus were also identified in the Los Angeles area.

 Reports started coming in of localized infestations up and down the entire state of California.
-The statewide infestation of invasive Aedes is due to multiple introductions from shipments of goods contaminated with eggs, as well people moving with plants and containers contaminated with eggs.
+The statewide infestation of invasive Aedes is due to multiple introductions from shipments of goods contaminated with mosquito eggs.
+People moving with plants and containers can also carry Aedes eggs.

 Get interactive: Map of Aedes Mosquitoes Invasion (CA Dept. of Public Health) 🌎